Exawind/amr-wind/docs/sphinx/walkthrough/rans.rst

 ``TKE.source_terms = KransAxell``

 However, a LES like setup takes a lot of time to convergence and is not required.
-An one-dimensional vertical solver is provided to generate vertical profiles for use with the RANS model (can be used with LES but not always required).
+A one-dimensional vertical solver is provided to generate vertical profiles for use with the RANS model (can be used with LES but not always required).
 The solver is available at `this link <https://github.com/hgopalan/onedterrainsolver>`_.